Mefgner/Smart-Refresh-Rate/README.md

 > If you have troubles with downrating refresh rate press _right_shift + backspace_ to set to default your screen settings and close program.

 You can use installer.bat to install the program(also will add program to auto startup).
+> You need to have installed python on your pc localy to build the program